• Skip to primary navigation

 Scones look super fancy and hard to make, but they're not - trust me!
 As, I'm not into complicated recipes with lots of instructions and hard to follow steps.

-This healthy pumpkin scones recipe can be thrown together within minutes (no chilling the dough necessary) and ready for breakfast before the sun's up.
+This paleo pumpkin scones recipe can be thrown together within minutes (no chilling the dough necessary) and ready for breakfast before the sun's up.
+They're soft, moist and glazed with a simple sugar-free icing.

 • gluten free - made with a combination of almond flour and cassava flour

-• dairy free - no butter, no milk
+• dairy free - no butter or milk

-• no refined sugar - sweetened with maple syrup
+• refined sugar free - sweetened with maple syrup

 adding the glaze to the scones